A Class of Spatially Correlated Self-Exciting Models: SCSE Model Properties

 Under the conditions in Proposition 1 we have second order temporal stationarity and subsequently,

-Therefore, similar to the INGARCH(1,1) process, the SPINGARCH process allows for the modeling of overdispersion.
-Furthermore, as we will show below, overdispersion can be accounted for without impacting the range of possible autocorrelation.
+Therefore, the SCSE process allows for the modeling of overdispersion.
+Furthermore, as we will show below, overdispersion can be accounted for while only minimally impacting the range of possible autocorrelation, which is a critical difference between this process and the Poisson Log-Normal formulation where these properties are closely linked.